grindsa/acme2certifier/docs/mswcce.md

 - install the [impacket](https://github.com/SecureAuthCorp/impacket) via pip (the module is already part of the docker images)

+Some malware scanners like Microsoft Defender classify the impacket module as hacking-tool (see [forta/impacket#1762](https://github.com/fortra/impacket/issues/1762) or [forta/impacket#1271](https://github.com/fortra/impacket/issues/1271#issuecomment-1058729047)).
+Main reason for the alarms are not the library itself but rather the example script coming along with it.
+To avoid hazzle with your CSIRT team created to install slimmed down versions of for [RH8](https://github.com/grindsa/sbom/raw/main/rpm-repo/RPMs/rhel8/python3-impacket-0.11.0-2grindsa.el8.noarch.rpm) and [RH9](https://github.com/grindsa/sbom/raw/main/rpm-repo/RPMs/rhel9/python3-impacket-0.11.0-2grindsa.el9.noarch.rpm) which do not contain the scripts flagged by the scanners.

 ```bash
 root@rlh:~# pip install impacket
 ```